sarashaban/MyGrad_Scientific_Computing_Projects/Examples/1/README.md

 Team Green Bay Packers has win: 11 and 5 losses, then win/loss differential is 6 Team San Francisco 49ers has win: 4 and 12 losses, then win/loss differential is -8

----

-- This project was created as part of an assignment to demonstrate working with structs, file input, and basic statistics in C++.
-- The organized version is more readable and suitable for end users, while the basic version shows internal numeric results only.